AmosJune/AmosJune/README.md

 Skills: VUE JS / REACT / JS / HTML / CSS

-- 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to be a better developer.
 - 📫 How to reach me: amosjune06@gmail.com
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: A coding agriculturist